 What Are Organic Solar Cells?

-Organic solar cells (OSCs) are a type of photovoltaic technology that uses organic compounds—essentially carbon-based materials—to absorb sunlight and convert it into electricity.
-This technology represents a significant departure from conventional silicon solar cells, which rely on inorganic materials.
+Organic solar cells (OSCs) are a type of photovoltaic (solar) technology that use organic materials—carbon-based compounds—to convert sunlight into electricity.
+Unlike traditional solar cells that rely on inorganic semiconductors like silicon, organic solar cells utilize organic polymers or small molecules as the active material in the cell.
 The key advantage of organic solar cells lies in their versatility; they can be produced using a variety of processes, including printing, which opens up exciting possibilities for manufacturing and application.

 Structure of Organic Solar Cells